ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 7. Select show advanced settings
 8. Configure a custom SP issuer, the issuer is required to start with `https://saml.` The issuer in this example `https://saml.localdev.foxids.com/test-corp/contexthandler-test/`
 9. In production only!
-Set certificate validation mode to `Chain trust` and revocation mode to `Online`
+Set certificate validation mode to `Chain trust` (if the OCES3 certificate is global trusted) and revocation mode to `Online`
 10. Select to add logout response location URL in metadata
 11. Select to include the encryption certificate in metadata
 12. Set the NameID format in metadata to `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`